 - up to $1,000 in fines.3

-Note that defendants who instead get charged with child endangerment or homicide face far more serious penalties, including time in Nevada State Prison.
+Note that if you instead get charged with child endangerment or homicide, you face far more serious penalties, including time in Nevada State Prison.

 - Conditions were safe; or

 In every case, the prosecution bears the burden to prove guilt beyond a reasonable doubt.
 As long as the defense attorney can show that the prosecution is falling short of this threshold, Nevada criminal charges should not stand.

 Leaving a young child alone in a car does not violate NRS 202.485 as long as

 - no keys are in the ignition, and

 - the conditions do not put the child’s health and safety at risk.